EricDiCiv5/My-Custom-ANGULAR-Scafolding/README.md

 ## ESLint and Prettier

-Along this code, i'm trying to follow the ESLint rules and Prettier configuration as much as posible.
+Along this code, i'm trying to follow the ESLint rules and Prettier configuration as much as possible.
 IN order to enable and configure them, just by installing its Visual studio Code extensions [```dbaeumer.vscode-eslint``` & ```esbenp.prettier-vscode ```], installing the following dependencies:

 ```